adam-gomez/finding-fake-news/README.md

 I also suspect that the number of stopwords might be slightly different between Onion and non-Onion publishers.
 Given the more conversational style of Onion headlines, there might be a significant enough difference to include this as a feature.

 ### Hypotheses
-Is there a difference between the mean lengths of articles from The Onion and articles not from The Onion?
+Are headlines from The Onion longer than headlines from non-Onion sources?
 ```
-Null hypothesis: There is no difference in article lengths.
+Null hypothesis: There is no difference in headline lengths.
-Alternative hypothesis: The lengths of Onion articles differs from the lengths of non-Onion articles.
+Alternative hypothesis: The lengths of Onion headlines differs from the lengths of non-Onion headlines.
 ```
+Are there more stopwords in Onion headlines than non-Onion headlines?
 ```
-Null hypothesis: There is no difference in the number of stopwords in Onion articles and non-Onion articles.
+Null hypothesis: There is no difference in the number of stopwords in Onion headlines and non-Onion headlines.
-Alternative hypothesis: There is a difference in the number of stopwords in Onion articles and non-Onion articles.
+Alternative hypothesis: There is a difference in the number of stopwords in Onion headlines and non-Onion headlines.
 ```

 ## Project Steps